Bursitis

 Photo of a roofer

 Bursitis is an in one of the small, fluid-filled sacs (bursae) often found near joints in the body.
 It can be very painful and limit mobility.
-The can result when too much pressure is put on one of these sacs (a bursa).
+The inflammation can result when too much pressure is put on one of these sacs (a bursa).

 Bursitis can also be caused by a – usually bacterial – .